zoews/zoews.github.io/_posts/2018-08-08-sexual harassment.md

 > Event description, target status (e.g. student, professor), perpetrator status (e.g. professor/chair/fellow graduate student/etc.), name of the institution (optional), field discipline, institutional response (if any), institutional/career consequences for perp (if any), impact on your career, impact on your mental health, impact on life trajectory/choices, and other.

 In my analysis, I make a distinction between data that describes the nature of the encounter (such as role of perpetrator and event description), the consequences for the perpetrator (response, punishment), and the long-term impact on the target (mental health, career, and life impacts).
-The survey does an excellent job in affording us a vivid picture of harassment across time, and laying the groundwork for investigating the correlations between aspects of the event and what comes after.[[]{#the-research-questions .anchor}]{#the-initial-question-1 .anchor}
+The survey does an excellent job in affording us a vivid picture of harassment across time, and laying the groundwork for investigating the correlations between aspects of the event and what comes after.

-## The Research Questions {#the-research-questions-1}
+## The Research Questions

-[]{#topic-modeling-of-responses .anchor}With these concerns in mind, I attempted to surface elements in the survey responses that may not have been visible from the texts alone - but that also draw the researcher's attention *back into the reports* rather than abstracting the specificity away.
+With these concerns in mind, I attempted to surface elements in the survey responses that may not have been visible from the texts alone - but that also draw the researcher's attention *back into the reports* rather than abstracting the specificity away.
 I include four research questions in the original report (see the Notes below), but here I'm going to focus on three research questions that I’ve gathered into two categories:

-### Topic modeling of responses: {#topic-modeling-of-responses-1}
+### Topic modeling of responses:

 Q1: What are the main themes we might infer from reports of harassment/assault events? (*Note: will include a discussion of topic vs theme below*)